ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # Convert to CSV

-Once the raw files are obtained, the data must be convered to `csv` format.
+Once the raw files are obtained, the data must be converted to `csv` format.
 There are several ways this can be done, depending on the manufacturer.

 For Innovasea
 - VUE